DarkC343/fsm2hdl/README.md

 <p align="center"><img src="https://drive.google.com/uc?export=view&id=1GkYwBsoyH1tT6OgE6Rtti-d0xwxdJqNE"></p>
 <br />

 **fsm2hdl** is a free tool for making auto-generated Verilog HDL sources from FSM desgins.
 This tool is written in Qt5/C++.
-Future inhancements like visual diagram editor will be added to the project soon.
+Furthur inhancements like visual diagram editor will be added to the project soon.
 Currently, this version is a console-based application.

 ## Building
 ### Linux